eversonscherrer/wpeif2022/README.md

 # Verification

-1 - To access the router through the network, just access via telnet or ssh, in our demo, we use telnet.
+1 - To access the router, just access via telnet or ssh, in our demo, we use telnet.

 ```telnet <localhost> <port>```